PharmD Admission Process: Application Materials

 The Pharmacy College Admission Test (PCAT) is required.
 Scores must be sent to PharmCAS (code number 104).
 We will not accept scores sent directly to the University of Wisconsin.
 The PCAT must be taken prior to the application deadline (November 3, 2014).
 Scores from the January 2015 PCAT will NOT be accepted for Fall 2015 admission.
 The November 3, 2014 exam will be the latest exam considered for Fall 2015 admission.
 Pre-registration for the exam is required; please see dates listed on the PCAT web site.
 PCAT scores must be from 2012 or more recent.
 Scores from 2011 will not be accepted.

 - 3 Letters of Recommendation.
 Three PharmCAS letters of recommendation are required.
 Electronic submission is strongly preferred.
 You will need to designate your evaluators as part of your PharmCAS application.
 All applicants must use PharmCAS recommendation forms.
-PharmCAS recommendation forms for Fall 2014 admission will not be available until June, 2013.
+PharmCAS recommendation forms for Fall 2015 admission will not be available until the PharmCAS application is available.
 Letter of recommendation requirements:

 - Three (3) letters on PharmCAS forms

 - One of the three letters must be from a college-level math or science instructor (professor, lecturer, teaching assistant)

 - One of the three letters must be from a non-academic setting (work/volunteer supervisor)